QUESTIONS & ANSWERS

 Frequently Asked Questions

-Common questions about Royal Rife, frequency therapy, the historical evidence, and what modern science has validated.
+Common questions about Royal Rife, frequency therapy, the historical evidence, and how modern therapies differ from historical claims.
 We answer honestly — including when the answer is "we don't know."

 General Questions

-Questions about Rife, the historical record, and the suppression.
+Questions about Rife, the historical record, and disputed suppression claims.

 Yes.
 Royal Raymond Rife (1888-1971) was an American inventor and researcher who worked in San Diego, California.
 His existence is documented in U.S. Patent records (#1,727,618), newspaper archives (San Diego Tribune, Los Angeles Times), the Smithsonian Institution Annual Report (1944), and cemetery records (Mount Hope Cemetery, San Diego).
 One of his microscopes survives at the Science Museum in London.